owntheweb/pirate-audio-boombox/README.md

+# Pirate Audio RFID Boombox

+I'm creating a Raspberry Pi-based RFID boombox using the Pirate Audio bonnet from Pimoroni.
+The project is a work in progress, yet I'm documenting my progress here.
+I'll finnish with an article on how to build your own, including a custom 3D-printed case and laser etched/cut RFID cartridge designs.

-A fancy tutorial and full details are coming soon, along with a good number of code updates.
-Please bless this mess while I save my work.
+Please bless this mess as I save my work while catching up on Python. 🙏